scripting/belter/README.md

 And generate the JavaScript text by decompiling the modified code tree using <a href="https://github.com/estools/escodegen">Escodegen.</a>

-There are copies of the client versions of both in the main folder for Belter, you can see they are included in the head section of the example outliner.
+There are <a href="http://scripting.com/code/belter/acorn.js">copies</a> of the client versions of <a href="http://scripting.com/code/belter/escodegen.browser.js">both</a> in the main folder for Belter, you can see they are included in the head section of the example outliner.

 ### Using the outliner